MicrosoftDocs/visualstudio-docs/docs/ide/editorconfig-code-style-settings-reference.md

    Rules regarding the naming of code elements.
 For example, you can specify that `async` methods must end in "Async".

 ## Language conventions
-The rules for language conventions have the following format:
+Rules for language conventions have the following format:

 `options_name = false|true : none|suggestion|warning|error`